-The user requirements for the Greenland_Ice_Sheet_cci+ ECV parameters have been reviewed and updated from previous phases of the cci project.
+The user requirements for the Greenland_Ice_Sheet_cci+ ECV parameters have been reviewed and updated from previous phases of the cci project, and here again updated for the cycle 2 of the cci+ project.

-The spatial resolution is particularly important for outlet glaciers [RD4].
+According to the users, the spatial resolution is particularly important for outlet glaciers [RD4].
 The resolution is not similarly important in the central ice sheet areas.
 The required temporal resolution is annual, but monthly resolution would allow seasonal changes to be resolved.
-This is particularly important for investigations of marine outlet glaciers [RD3].
-A higher temporal resolution would allow investigations of key processes that occur on seasonal timescales, and could potentially lead to ground-breaking results.
-The Sentinel data has a high resolution and it will be possible to provide the optimum monthly resolution in ECV products based on Sentinel data.
-The download statistics show that there is a significant interest from users in these new products.
+This is particularly important for investigations of marine outlet glaciers [RD3], where a higher temporal resolution allows investigations of key processes that occur on seasonal timescales.
+The Sentinel data has a high resolution and has made it possible to provide the optimum monthly resolution in ECV products.
+Several studies building on these data are being published and demonstrating that the data are state-of-the-art and can lead to new and ground-breaking results.
+The download statistics show that there is a significant interest from users in the cci products.
+All products have generated a significant and continuous interest from users, and the number of download are increasing after each data release.